NotAShelf/notashelf.dev/apps/notashelf.dev/posts/vibe-coding.md

 investigation.
 You didn't write this code.
 You don't own it.
 You don't feel responsible for it.
 If it breaks, you will just prompt again.
 But that's not development.
 That's gambling at best.
 Desperation at worst.
-Even if you are someone who understands the principles of programming, which is a safer than most use cases I have witnessed, it still gives you tunnel vision to a degree unless you had a perfectly outlined plan from the start.
+Even if you are someone who understands the principles of programming, which is safer than most use cases I have witnessed, it still gives you tunnel vision to a degree unless you had a perfectly outlined plan from the start.
 Unless you know what _exactly_ you were going for, then you are letting a subpar sentence generator decide what will be happening in your project.
 Even if you reject its proposals, it will plant the seeds of an idea in your head.

+This mindset assumes that the code is only a surface-level artifact and ignores that true software development involves maintaining systems, anticipating edge cases, and managing complexity.
+The idea that one can simply "iterate until it works" neglects the institutional knowledge and discipline required to sustain software over time.

 ## When Vibe Coding Makes Sense